underdogg-forks/flarebase/README.md

 ## Roadmap
 List of future feature and items that are still have to be completed, in no particular order:

-* Implement soft-delete for Users, Roles, Permissions and maybe even Routes.
+* Implement soft-delete for Staff, Roles, Permissions and maybe even Routes.
 * Persistent notifications.
 * Single sign-on for IIS and Apache.
 * Favicon (one per theme?).